Nevmagr/nvm-price-history/README.md

-# WooCommerce Price History Tracker
+# WooCommerce Price History Tracker by Nevma

 A lightweight WooCommerce plugin to track and manage price changes for products over time.
 This plugin records regular and sale prices, provides a 100-day price history, and tracks the minimum price in the last 30 days.